mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ## Conclusions

-During my time at Insight, I've found it gratifying to work on an important problem with a real dataset that can hopefully make an impact on real lives of people with Parkinson's.
+During my time at Insight, I've found it gratifying to work on an important problem that can hopefully make an impact on the lives of people with Parkinson's.
 Contributing to a much-needed paradigm shift in patient tracking, and learning many new data science tools along the way, has been an exhilarating ride.
 It is my hope that the insights I developed here will be put into use as patient tracking shifts more and more onto mobile.

 ## Accessing the code and data